ankitkpandey1/uringcore/README.md

 ## Introduction

-uringloop provides a drop-in replacement for Python's asyncio event loop, built on the io_uring interface available in Linux kernel 5.11+.
+uringcore provides a drop-in replacement for Python's asyncio event loop, built on the io_uring interface available in Linux kernel 5.11+.
 The project targets use cases where low-latency I/O and high throughput are critical requirements.

 The implementation leverages a completion-driven architecture rather than the traditional readiness-based model used by epoll.
 This design eliminates syscalls from the hot path, resulting in measurable performance improvements for network-intensive applications.